18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 12: Kibale Forest National Park to Masindi – 18 Days Birding Tour with Gorilla Trekking.
+Day 12: Transfer From Kibale Forest National Park to Masindi – 18 Days Birding Tour with Gorilla Trekking.

-This is the longest driving day of the trip, all the way to Masindi, which is the gateway to Budongo.
-We will be birding along the way at multiple locations, and many clients really enjoy this drive as it is not along main roads, and passes through rural Uganda, where you get a real sense of what life is like here.
-If we arrive in time, we may have time to work the woodlands south of town for White-crested Turaco and Gray-headed Oliveback.
+Masindi is the gateway to Budongo and we will be birding along the way at multiple locations, and many clients really enjoy this drive as it is not along main roads, and passes through rural Uganda, where you get a real sense of what life is like here.
+If we arrive in time, we may have time to explore the woodlands south of town for White-crested Turaco and Gray-headed Oliveback.

 Accommodation Options: